hetthakkar/polly/README.md

 <h1> 💎 What is Poll Me about? </h1>

-Poll Me is an app open for all and developed as part of the CSC 510 Software Engineering Project 1.
-Want to get the opinion of many people on a certain matter, but haven't found a device that supports a large number of users yet?
-Then Poll Me is the right place for you.
-This app enables the creation of robust polls that support the use of a large number of users.
+Polly is a super tool for getting feedback using online polls to let you check in with your audience or customers at any time.
+Do you want to get the opinion of many people on a certain matter, but haven't found a device that supports a large number of users yet?
+Then Polly is the right place for you.
+With Polly, you can create instant polls, check on the live user feedbacks and gain access to our vibrant Analytics dashboard to get insight into your poll results.
+Polly enables the creation of robust polls that support the use of a large number of users.
 Each host can create their own virtual room where they can publish their questions and share them with a large number of people.
 With pre-built survey templates, different survey types can be created and the results can be viewed by both host and player after answering the question.

 The following technologies were used for the development of this project: